 Today’s digital cameras (even one on your cell phone) are good enough to take great auroral photos.
 There are many forums that collect auroral images, such as NASA’s Aurorasaurus.
 Images taken by the public have been used to make scientific discoveries, for example streaky auroral forms named STEVE, or horizontal wavy auroral forms termed auroral dunes.

-The images below show simultaneous images of NASA’s Solar Dynamics Observatory (SDO) AIA instrument recording brightening (flare) on the solar surface and ESA’s Solar and Heliospheric Observatory (SOHO) LASCO measurements of the coronal mass ejection into the interplanetary space.
+Simultaneous observations from NASA’s Solar Dynamics Observatory (SDO) AIA instrument recording brightening (flare) on the solar surface (left panel) and ESA’s Solar and Heliospheric Observatory (SOHO) LASCO measurements of the coronal mass ejection into the interplanetary space (right panel).
 In the SOHO image, the Sun is within the white circle at the center of the image.
+Image credits NASA, ESA.